 A recent Bloomberg article noted that, “Black people, who make up 13.4% of the U.S. population, now account for just 3.2% of executive or senior leadership roles, according to a 2019 study of full-time white-collar workers by the Center for Talent Innovation.”
 The article goes on to state that these results are in spite of companies pledging commitment to diversity in the past, spending billions of dollars recruiting people of color, hiring diversity officers and running ads touting their dedication to inclusivity.

 Total rewards professionals can help companies achieve their goals by linking incentives with diversity and inclusion goals.
-I think we are unlikely to see significant changes unless we tie compensation to D&I goals.
+I think unless we are not likely to see significant changes unless we tie compensation to D&I goals.
 We need to hold companies and senior leaders accountable for their D&I commitments through incentive programs.

 A few companies include D&I goals in their incentive programs, but we do not have much visibility on the rigor of these goals, because companies do not disclose target and actual results for various reasons.
 As a result of recent events, some companies have stated D&I goals publicly.